julio-0/yt4-youtube-data-api/README.md

 ## Getting Started

-First, run the development server:
+First, install the dependencies and run the development server:

 ```bash
 npm install